damianoneill/nc-hammer/README.md

 ### Blocks Configuration

 The blocks' configuration contains the defintion of the sequence of requests (an action) that should be executed against your SUT.
-The blocks section contains a list of block definitions, __the list is executed sequentially__.
+The blocks section contains a list of block definitions, __the list is executed sequentially per client__.
 Each block section defines the type of block it is, options include; init, sequential or concurrent.
 The blocks themselves contain a list of actions, currently two action types are supported; netconf and sleep.

 #### Init